PavinDas/MyPen/blogs/Behind-the-Code.md

 I began studying cybersecurity in a structured and ethical way, while continuing to strengthen my programming skills.
 I learned Python and started building my own security tools.
 Today, as a Cybersecurity Analyst, I use my skills not to exploit systems, but to protect them to **create a fearless digital environment for everyone.**

-Looking back, it all started with a movie character... but today, it’s my real-life mission.x
+Looking back, it all started with a movie character... but today, it’s my real life mission.